 - Movement—bending and quickly standing can increase bleeding and cause discomfort.
 Spend the first day of your recovery resting, in bed, or sitting still.

-- Give yourself at least 4 days to recover before exercising.
+- Give yourself at least four days to recover before exercising.

-This is the final stage of your dental implant procedure, where the abutment and final crown will be added to your implants.
-After this appointment, you will be able to show of your beautiful new smile.
+The final stage of your dental implant procedure is where the abutments and final crown will be added to your implants.
+After this appointment, you will be able to eat all of your favorite foods again.

 It doesn’t take long to get back on your feet after dental implant surgery, but it’s wise to allow your mouth to heal before returning to your usual diet.
 Our patients regularly ask questions related to what food they can and can’t eat after surgery.
 We're here to help you plan some simple, post-surgery recovery meals that will keep you sustained and won’t delay healing.

 It is essential that you keep hydrated while healing takes place.
-Choose cool fluids after surgery, such as water, juice, cool tea or coffee.
+Choose cool fluids after surgery, such as water, juice, cool tea, or coffee.
 Hot drinks should be avoided.
 Just as important as what you drink is how you drink it.
 Whatever you choose to drink, don’t use a straw.
-The sucking motion caused when using a straw can worsen bleeding.
+The vacuum caused by sucking when using a straw can worsen bleeding.

 Always bear in mind that the rate of healing varies on an individual basis.
 This blog post offers guidelines, but your doctor can offer advice tailored to you.
-If you’re still unsure or have any further queries about caring for your mouth after dental implant surgery, simply get in touch with the EON Clinics team.
+If you’re still unsure or have any further questions about caring for your mouth after dental implant surgery, simply get in touch with the EON Clinics team by calling 844-365-7645.
 Your doctor will be able to give you step by step instructions on how to care for your mouth throughout the healing period.